 Be you, but fabulous!

 Top tips are not to choose fantasy pieces that will make you feel like someone else on the day.
 Accessories should enhance your look and make you feel a special version of yourself.
 Also remember that well crafted hand-made accessories will stand the test of time in your photos.
 Fashion led pieces will date fast, which you may regret when looking back in the years ahead.
+One of our advice is to check this website where you can find awesome 10th wedding anniversary gifts made from real roses and precous metals.

 As a general rule, limit your wedding accessories to just one statement piece to be complemented by a couple more understated pieces.
 Don’t be afraid to bend the rule of having only one statement piece if that suits your personality and bridal style.